prichey/prestonrichey.com/src/pages/blog/react-in-markdown/index.md

 ## A few other examples

 Custom components allow you to add all sorts of interactive elements to blog posts.
-For example, maybe a timer that shows the amount of time since this page was loaded?
+What about a timer that shows the amount of time since this page was loaded?

 <div>
   <countup></countup>
 </div>

+No problem!

 Or maybe a spinning 3D torus knot?